cheind/py-microdots/README.md

 ## Scope

-The focus of this library is depicted best in a diagram shown below
+The focus of this library is depicted in the following diagram

 <div align="center">
 <img src="doc/pymicrodots-scope.png">
 </div>

-That is, **py-microdots** focuses on encoding and decoding of bit-matrices.
-That is, the library does not come with image processing to compute the offset direction of dots.
+**py-microdots** focuses on encoding and decoding of bit-matrices and does not come with image processing or plotting capabilites.

 ## Example